madetech/handbook/guides/security/office_visitors.md

 - Anyone who cannot name the member of the Made Tech team they are visiting
 - Anyone trying to pressure you for information about our building or office

-It is always ok to challenge (politely) any request for access from an unknown individual.
+Remember, it is always ok to (politely) challenge any request for access from an unknown individual.